influxdata/telegraf/plugins/processors/regex/README.md

 For tags transforms, if `append` is set to `true`, it will append the transformation to the existing tag value, instead of overwriting it.

+For metrics transforms, `key` denotes the element that should be transformed.
+Furthermore, `result_key` allows control over the behavior applied in case the resulting `tag` or `field` name already exists.

 ### Configuration:

 ```toml